Your Custom Text Here

 Dima Khalil, BS - Temple University - MD student at Lewis Katz School of Medicine

-Trevor Tierney, MBA - University of Pennsylvania - Associate Director of the Gene Therapy Program
+Trevor Tierney, MBA (departed) - University of Pennsylvania - Associate Director of the Gene Therapy Program

 Pooja Jadiya, PhD - Wake Forest University - Assistant Professor for Department of Internal Medicine at Wake Forest University School of Medicine